forrestbao/MLClass/6_Neural_Networks/6_NNs.md

 :::: {.column width=0.4}
 <!-- ![](figs/one_neuron_2.pdf) -->

 We will use this style for a neuron.
 The inside of a neuron is hidden, and the label on the node is its output.
-The bias is `optional.

 ![](figs/one_neuron.pdf)
 ::::